sepich/containerd-registry-cache/README.md

   ```

 ### TODO
-- Blobs are cached with no separation of registries "content-addressable storage", so layer space should be reused
 - S3 mode
 - lock on caching of the same uri?
 - verify content digest before caching